chimechallenge/chime-utils/README.md

 ✅ Official data generation and data preparation scripts for [CHiME-8 DASR](https://www.chimechallenge.org/current/task1/index).

-We provide a more convenient standalone interface for downloading the core and prepare the official CHiME-8 DASR data. <br> This year we also support automatic downloading of CHiME-6. <br>
+We provide a more convenient standalone interface for downloading and prepare the core CHiME-8 DASR data. <br> This year we also support automatic downloading of CHiME-6. <br>

 ---

 ⚠️ **NOTE** <br>
-For in-depth details about CHiME-8 DASR data refer to [chimechallenge.org/current/task1/data](https://www.chimechallenge.org/current/task1/data).
+For in-depth details about CHiME-8 DASR data and rules refer to [chimechallenge.org/current/task1/data](https://www.chimechallenge.org/current/task1/data).

 <h4>📩 Contact </h4>
 For any issue/bug/question with this package feel free to raise an issue here or reach us via the CHiME [![Slack][slack-badge]][slack-invite]